erikh/ldhcpd/README.md

 ## Roadmap

+These are the items planned for the near future of this project:

 - [ ] Per-Lease DNS and Gateway parameters
 - [ ] Hostname support:
   - [ ] Pushing hostnames